goto-10/platform/windows/win7-32/basebox.md

          winrm set winrm/config/service/auth @{Basic="true"}
          sc config WinRM start= auto

- 9. Install [FreeSSHd](http://www.freesshd.com/).
+ 9. (Not necessary for creating a jenkins node) Install [FreeSSHd](http://www.freesshd.com/).
 Create keys.
 Run it as a system service.

  10. Run the FreeSSHd link on the desktop.
 This will put a settings icon in the dock area at the bottom right.